-The Link Log Plugin allows you to track which external links your visitors click on.
+The Smart External Link Click Monitor (formerly Link Log) Plugin allows you to track which external links your visitors click on.

 Data are stored on your server.
 No external service needed.

 The Link Log Plugin changes all your links to external sites.
 For example

 https://www.example.com/?goto=HUESQ2ifGipAlHg4OTUzfihAUgfz1La8.
 The link change takes place when a post or page is displayed.
 Internal links to pages on your domain are not changed, also URLs not starting with

 tel URLs can be activated optionally).
 Also attributes (like class or target) are not touched.
 There is no need to change anything.
 All links in all posts and pages are changed automatically in front end.
 When editing a post or page in back end all links appear unchanged.

 In ‘Settings’ -> ‘Link Log’ you can change several settings.

 Docs & Support

 I spend some of my precious free time developing and maintaining my free WordPress plugins.
 You don’t need to make a donation.
 No money, no beer, no coffee.
 If you like this plugin then please do me a favor and give it a good rating.
 Thanks.

 - This plugin stores IP-addresses of visitors in your database (see below)